Lars H. Gustafsson: Family

 Lars H. Gustafsson is the son of Professor Yngve Gustafsson, a professor of cultural technology at the Swedish University of Technology and the University of utrecht, and his wife Gertrud, teacher of housing.
 Lars H. Gustafsson is the older brother of Bengt Gustafsson, who is an astronomer.
+Lars H. Gustafsson also has a son called Linde Lindkvist who works for human rights and Linde has written the book ”Barnets mänskliga rättigheter.”